HenryLoveMiller/edge_tts_service/README.md

 - **URL**: `/tts`
 - **Method**: `GET`, `POST`
-- **Description**: Convert text to speech and upload the generated audio file to GitHub.
+- **Description**: Convert text to speech and upload the generated audio file to GitHub or store it locally.
 - **Request Parameters (GET)**:
     - `text`: The text to convert to speech.
     - `voice`: The voice to use for the conversion.